felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/arch_installation/README.md

 > [!NOTE]
 > **Why are we adding additional parameters?** <br>
 > As I noticed this exact laptop model has difficulties having the SSD in a D0 state where it can be used to write the installation on.
 If you don't use these parameters the SSD will likely show up in the beginning (`lsblk`) but afterwards turn into a D3cold state to save power.
-I suppose this is happening because the installer and Laptop dont communicate correctly.
+I suppose this is happening because the installer and Laptop don't communicate correctly.
 By inputting these parameters the SSD will remain in the D0 state no matter what.

 ![grub screen after e pressed](assets/arch_installation/grub_boot_e.png)